dtaht/blog-cerowrt/content/post/all_up_testing.md

 "Cake" has been a patient exploration of - for benefits that are nearly immesurable.

-By such means, progress is made
+By such means, progress is made.

 # Summary